Depression, Anxiety and Stress in Patients with Hyperthyroid Goiter and Patients with Euthyroid Benign Nodular Goiter

 hyperthyroidism, euthyroidism, nodular goiter, depression, anxiety, stressAbstract

-Main findings: Out of all examined patients (n = 40), 85%, 65%, and 85% of them showed the depression, anxiety, and stress scores within the normal range.
-The euthyroid patients had significantly higher scores on the depression (p = 0.013) and stress (p = 0.005) subscale in comparison with hyperthyroid patients.
-Compared with males, females showed significantly higher scores on the depression (p = 0.046) and anxiety (p = 0.005) subscale.
-There was no significant relationship between the level of formal education and DASS subscales scores.
+Main findings: Out of all the examined patients (n = 40), 85%, 65%, and 85% of them had depression, anxiety, and stress scores within the normal range.
+The euthyroid patients had significantly higher scores on the depression (p = 0.013) and stress (p = 0.005) subscales in comparison with the hyperthyroid patients.
+Compared with males, females had significantly higher scores on the depression (p = 0.046) and anxiety (p = 0.005) subscales.
+There was no significant relationship between the level of formal education and DASS subscale scores.

-Principal conclusion: Small share of the examined surgical candidates for strumectomy had elevated levels of depression or stress.
+Principal conclusion: A small share of the surgical candidates examined for strumectomy had elevated levels of depression or stress.
 Compared with the hyperthyroid patients, the euthyroid patients showed higher levels of depression and stress.
 Females had higher levels of depression and anxiety in comparison with males.
 The levels of examined negative emotional states were not related to the formal education levels of patients.